filwaitman/pysmartcache/README.md

 ## Installation
 This lib uses [memcached](http://memcached.org/).
 Please install it before trying to install this.
-When you have installed memcached, you just need to run `pip install pysmartcache  # TODO`.
+When you have installed memcached, you just need to run `pip install pysmartcache`.

 ## Extra settings